Hussain al-Shahristani: Conversation with Saddam's half-brother

 After seven months in jail, Shahristani was taken in front of Saddam's half-brother, Barzan al-Tikriti, who offered to free him if he would work on Iraq's secret nuclear weapons programme.
 "Anybody who refuses to serve his country does not deserve to be alive," Shahristani quoted Tikriti as telling him.

 "I agree with you that the person must serve his country but what you are asking me is not a service to the country," Shahristani replied, he said in his book Escaping to Freedom (1999).
 He was eventually sentenced to 20 years and spent 11 in prison, some in solitary confinement.

-His reaction – Saddam's Trial
+Reaction to Saddam's trial

 "This is the day that the Iraqis have been waiting for.
 There are tens of thousands, hundreds of thousands of families who have lost their dear ones.
 They have been waiting for justice to be executed, and I think that Iraqis have received the news that they've been waiting for too many years."